imesh-madushan/CrossCountry/README.md

 _A Shoe Selling Application (desktop)_, built with **C# .NET**, is designed to offer an engaging and user-friendly shoe shopping experience.

->It’s a project created to achive my acedemic goals and enhance my development and design skills.

 ### Features
 - **User Registration & Login**: Securely register and log in to your account.